 For Demos, please scroll to the bottom of this page!

-My name is Michael Winkler (born in 1975), and I am not only a musician but also a teacher for the Chinese martial art “Taijiquan” and a health care practitioner doing “Zen-Shiatsu”, a holistic body treatment method.
+My name is Michael Winkler (born in 1975), and I am not only a musician but also a practitioner and teacher for a Chinese martial art (“Chen Style Taijiquan Practical Method”), holistic health care and self-development methods (“Qigong”), and I am a health care practitioner doing “Zen-Shiatsu”, a holistic body treatment method.

 Further I am married and father of two sons, born in 2013 and 2020.
 Together we explore the idea of “natural learning”, which will reflect in my teachings and on this blog in several ways.